awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 1. In the **Monitoring** configuration category, choose **Modify**\.

 1. Under **Health monitoring rule customization**, enable the **Ignore HTTP 4xx** option\.
-![\[Health monitoring rule customization section on the Monitoring configuration page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-rule-customization.png)
+![\[Health monitoring rule customization section on the monitoring configuration page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-rule-customization.png)

 1. Choose **Apply**\.

-## Configuring Enhanced Health Rules Using the EB CLI<a name="health-enhanced-rules.ebcli"></a>
+## Configuring enhanced health rules using the EB CLI<a name="health-enhanced-rules.ebcli"></a>

 You can use the EB CLI to configure enhanced health rules by saving your environment's configuration locally, adding an entry that configures enhanced health rules, and then uploading the configuration to Elastic Beanstalk\.
 You can apply the saved configuration to an environment during or after creation\.